AllenCellModeling/napari-aicsimageio/CONTRIBUTING.md

 (The `-a` flag indicates an [annotated tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging))

-This will trigger the `publish` step in the main github workflow, which will build the package and upload it to PyPI.
+The presence of a tag starting with "v" will trigger the `publish` step in the main github workflow, which will build the package and upload it to PyPI.